Second stimulus check update: 'Very generous' and 'dramatic.' But when?

 This follows last week's statement by the president in response to a similar question.
 "I think we're working on something that's going to be very dramatic, very good," Trump said about the checks.

-What exactly "generous" and "dramatic" mean in monetary terms, and when the IRS would actually send the checks are questions still largely unanswered.
+What exactly "generous" and "dramatic" mean in monetary terms, who would and wouldn't get a check and when the IRS would actually send the checks are questions still largely unanswered.
 There's also been talk of a $4,000 travel credit that's piqued some interest.
 Read on for what we know today and what it will take to get more stimulus money in your pocket.
 Here are the different government proposals we've heard so far.

-This story updates frequently with new information and is intended to provide an overview of the situation.
-If you're still waiting on the first round, you can track the status of your stimulus check, see some possible reasons why you don't have a check yet and learn how to report a missing stimulus check to the IRS.

 Stimulus check timeline: When exactly to expect a decision

-Note: This story is updated frequently with new information and is intended to provide an overview of the situation.
-If you're still waiting on the first round, you can track the status of your stimulus check, see some possible reasons why you don't have a check yet and learn how to report a missing stimulus check to the IRS.